Shpaq4Fun/meeting-scheduler/README.md

 1. **Select Participants**: Choose team members from the user selection panel
 2. **Choose Week**: Navigate to the desired week using calendar controls
 3. **Generate Calendar**: Click "Generate Calendar" to fetch all participants' events
-4. **Create Meeting**: Select a suggested time slot and create the meeting
+4. **Create Meeting**: Click "Create Meeting" to open the draggable meeting creation modal
+5. **Configure Meeting**: Set title, date, time, duration, and optionally include Jitsi Meet video conferencing
-5. **Send Invitations**: Send calendar invitations to all selected participants
+6. **Send Invitations**: Send calendar invitations with integrated Jitsi Meet links to all selected participants

 ### Advanced Features

+- **🎥 Jitsi Meet Integration**: Automatic generation of Jitsi Meet video conference URLs for all meetings
+- **🖱️ Draggable Interface**: Move the meeting creation modal by dragging its header for better positioning
 - **Color Coding**: Each user has a unique color for easy event identification
 - **Meeting Management**: Delete proposed meetings or cancel existing ones
 - **Real-time Updates**: Calendar refreshes automatically when users are added/removed